haferm/IaC/README.md

-This is my first Location for Scrips
+This is my first Location for Scripts